willtseng12/dsp/01a-install.md

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

->> I installed python 3 because when I type in python on the command line it tells me I have version 3.6.
+>> I installed Python 3 because when I type in 'python' on the command line it tells me I have version 3.6.